 There is an annual \$50.00 activity fee due prior to the beginning of an activity.
 The fee covers all activities for the entire year.
-There is an additional \$80.00 fee charged for bowling.
+There is an additional \$42 fee charged for bowling that is payable to the bowling alley.